AnandRituraj/MailMerge-pro/README.md

 # MailMerge Pro

-A professional web application for sending personalized emails to multiple recipients.
-The app allows you to create email templates with dynamic placeholders and automatically sends customized emails to each recipient
+A professional web application for sending personalized emails to multiple recipients, with an AI-powered mode specifically designed for job applications.
+The app allows you to create email templates with dynamic placeholders and automatically sends customized emails to each recipient.

 ## Live Demo

 The application is now deployed and available online:

 - **Frontend**: https://mailmerge-pro.vercel.app/
-- **Backend**: Hosted on Render
+- **Backend**: https://mailmerge-pro.onrender.com (hosted on Render)

 ## Features

+### Standard Email Mode

 - Add recipients individually or upload CSV/JSON file with recipient information
 - Create email templates with dynamic placeholders (`{name}`)